-b.
-Video or manually inspect VBSs for damage, holes, debris accumulations, protrusions, and proper seating Clean and repair, as necessary, such that all VBSs in operable units are functional.
+- a.
+Screens (STS) will remain in place until December 15 to prevent adult salmonids from falling back through turbine units, thereby shortening some aspects of the winter maintenance period by two weeks.
+Unscreened units will be operated on a last-on, first-off basis.
+Beginning December 16, all STSs may be removed. - b.
+Video or manually inspect VBSs for damage, holes, debris accumulations, protrusions, and proper seating.
+Clean and repair, as necessary, such that all VBSs in operable units are functional. - c.

-c.
 Inspect each STS and operate on trial run (dogged off at deck level).
-Install STS in each intake of operational units by the end of February.
+Install STS in each intake of operational units by the end of February. - d.

-d.
 DSM2 may be dewatered only when required for maintenance.
-The maintenance period will be minimized to the extent practicable.

-e.
-Remove debris from forebay, trash racks and gatewell slots such that these areas are free of debris.

-f.
-Inspect and, where necessary, clean and/or repair all gatewell orifices, orifice lighting systems, and flushing systems such that the orifices and associated systems are fully functional.

-g.
-Inspect and, where necessary, clean and/or repair dewatering screens and associated equipment.

-h.
-Inspect and correct any deficiencies in DSM channel, conduit outfall walls and floor.
+The maintenance period will be minimized to the extent practicable. - e.
+Remove debris from forebay, trash racks and gatewell slots such that these areas are free of debris. - f.
+Inspect and, where necessary, clean and/or repair all gatewell orifices, orifice lighting systems, and flushing systems such that the orifices and associated systems are fully functional. - g.
+Inspect and, where necessary, clean and/or repair dewatering screens and associated equipment. - h.
+Inspect and correct any deficiencies in DSM channel, conduit outfall walls and floor. - j.

-j.
-TIES for units 15-18 will be re-installed just prior to the start of the juvenile fish passage season, including, when practicable, prior to early fish releases from Spring Creek NFH.

-k.
 Flume Pipe (from exit of DSM to outfall).
-Visually inspect outfall flume pipe and associated switch gates once per year from the transition section leaving the powerhouse to the outfall return to the river for obstructions, protrusions, or structural deficiencies that may affect fish passage.

-1. Avian Predation Lines.
+Visually inspect outfall flume pipe and associated switch gates once per year from the transition section leaving the powerhouse to the outfall return to the river for obstructions, protrusions, or structural deficiencies that may affect fish passage. - k.
+Avian Predation Lines.
 Reinstall or repair avian predator control lines as soon as possible following significant damage or removal.
 Install and maintain new avian predator control lines in locations determined to be significantly impacted by avian predators.
 Avian abatement measures shall be in place by March 01 unless this work is delayed because of inclement weather.
 If this occurs, the work will be completed as soon as possible after that date.
 However, there will be no avian abatement measures, other than avian lines, performed from September through March each year.